Leadership and Team Working, University 1st and 2nd Year (Level 4 and 5)

 This course is made up of 10 Level 4 modules (120 credits) and 10 level 5 modules (120 credits), each level also includes 10 written assignments.
 If a student decides to only study at Level 4 they will receive 120 credits and can apply for an exemption from the first year of a university Degree course.

 Each module consists of approximately 40 guided learning hours of material with an additional 30-50 hours of optional learning material.
 These materials comprise recommended exercises, recommended readings and internet resources.
-A full explanation of how you will be assessed can be found here.

 For information on fees for this course, please contact one of our advisors on email@example.com.